facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 We give most of the "worry free" parallelism rust gives by using an asynchronous model rather a true parallel one.
-There will likely be rare cases where users want to maintain linearity for the lifetime of an object, in which case this can be used to give them type-and-runtime level guarentees.
+There will likely be rare cases where users want to maintain linearity for the lifetime of an object, in which case this can be used to give them type-and-runtime level guarantees.
 The most likely scenario for use will be very hot code that uses these annotations to tell the runtime that it may safely elide reference counts and do other optimizations.